Understanding Pipeline

 ByValue is always tried first, and then use ByPropertyName, or it finally throws.
 A parameter accepts pipeline input does not necessarily have both solutions, it can have at least one of them.

-Pipeline Input as Enumerator โ
+Pipeline Input as Enumerator

-As we know, PowerShell can handle multiple objects from an enumerator from object that implements IEnumerable
+As we know, PowerShell can handle multiple objects from an enumerator from object that implements IEnumerable or IEnumerable<T>, or even duck typed with GetEnumerator.

-While for types that are not linear collection, manually invoking GetEnumerator
+While for types that are not linear collection, manually invoking GetEnumerator is required when being passed as pipeline input.

-- HashTable has dynamic typing so we can't presume a uniformed calculation for our cmdlet
+IDictionary<,>andIDictionary- HashTable has dynamic typing so we can't presume a uniformed calculation for our cmdlet

-but we surely don't expect the auto enumeration.
+stringisIEnumerablebut we surely don't expect the auto enumeration.

-This is simply because these types are more likely to be treated as a whole object, even when dictionaries are IEnumerable<KeyValuePair<,>>
+This is simply because these types are more likely to be treated as a whole object, even when dictionaries are IEnumerable<KeyValuePair<,>>.

 $table = @{ Name = 'foo'; Age = 18 }